 Home Abstracts » Late-breaking Abstracts

-The Congress Local Organizing Committee is pleased to announce that Late-breaking Abstract Submission is now open and will run till May 23, 2021, to enable recent research findings to be included at the virtual 45th FEBS Congress as e-poster presentations.
+Late-breaking abstract submission for the 47th FEBS Congress is open and will run till May 24, 2023, to enable recent research findings to be included at the event as poster presentations.

-Late-breaking abstracts must be submitted for consideration via the website's registration and abstract submission system.
+Late-breaking abstracts can be submitted for consideration via the website's registration and abstract submission system.
 Abstract topics can be seen here.

 Important points for late-breaking abstracts